Optimal parameter estimation for linear SPDEs from multiple measurements: Optimality

 \item[(ii)] If $\delta^{n_i-1}/\sqrt{TM}\geq 1$ and $\delta\leq c_1$, then

 \end{itemize} In (i) and (ii), the infimum is taken over all real-valued estimators $\hat\vartheta_i=\hat\vartheta_i(X_{\delta})$. \end{theorem}

 Several comments are in order for the above result.
-First, by Markov's inequality Theorem \ref{thm:lower:bound:M>1} also implies lower bounds for the squared risk.
+First, by Markov's inequality \mbox{Theorem \ref{thm:lower:bound:M>1}} also implies lower bounds for the squared risk.
 Second, part (ii) detects settings under which consistent estimation is impossible.
 For instance, if $i=2$, then consistent estimation is impossible for $T=1$ (resp.~$T$ bounded) and $M=1$, that is, if only a single spatial measurement is observed in a bounded time interval.
 A similar conclusion holds in the case $i=3$, in which case consistent estimation is even impossible in a full observation scheme with $M=\lceil c\delta^{-d}\rceil$ locations for $d\leq 2$ and $T$ bounded.
-Third, part (i) of Theorem \ref{thm:lower:bound:M>1} shows that the different rates in our CLT are minimax optimal.
+Third, part (i) of \mbox{Theorem \ref{thm:lower:bound:M>1}} shows that the different rates in our CLT are minimax optimal.
 In particular, it easily implies an asymptotic minimax lower bound when $\delta\rightarrow 0$.
 A first important case is $M=1$ and $i=1$ in which case Theorem \ref{thm:lower:bound:M>1} also follows from Proposition 5.12 in \cite{altmeyer_nonparametric_2020} and gives the rate of convergence $\delta$.
-Another important case is given by the full measurement scheme $M=\lceil c\delta^{-d}\rceil$, in which case we get the following corollary.
+For $M=\lceil c\delta^{-d}\rceil$ we get the following.